IsaiahPapa/shipmentjob/README.md

 # Shipment Job
-Shipment Job is a [Garry's Mod](https://gmod.facepunch.com/) addon for the gamemode [DarkRP](https://github.com/FPtje/DarkRP) that give players a interactive, fun, and rewarding way to make money ingame.
-There is an EXP system too!
+Shipment Job is a [Garry's Mod](https://gmod.facepunch.com/) addon for the gamemode [DarkRP](https://github.com/FPtje/DarkRP) that gives players a interactive, fun, and rewarding way to make money ingame.
+There's even an EXP system too!

 Project started circa 2016?